 The lungs are two organs in the chest that are responsible for breathing.
-Lung cancer is the second most common cancer in both men and women and the leading cause of cancer-related deaths in the United States.
+Lung cancer is the second most common cancer in both men and women and the leading cause of cancer-related deaths in the United States for both sexes.
 There are two main types of lung cancer:

 - Non-Small Cell Lung Cancer (NSCLC)

 - Small Cell Lung Cancer (SCLC)

 In the United States, 80 to 85 percent of lung cancers are non-small cell lung cancers (NSCLC).
 NSCLC and small cell lung cancer (SCLC) differ in how the cells look under a microscope, their origin, how quickly they spread to other parts of the body, and how they are treated.